cr0ssing/raam.client.js/docs/api.md

 **Kind**: instance method of [<code>RAAM</code>](#RAAM)
 **Fulfil**: <code>Trytes</code> - The bundle hash of the attached message.
-**Reject**: <code>Error</code> - if message isn't formatted as trytes.- if index is not between zero and the maximal index of the channel.- if a message was already found at this index.
+**Reject**: <code>Error</code> - if message is too long- if message isn't formatted as trytes.- if index is not between zero and the maximal index of the channel.- if a message was already found at this index.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |